Legal Billing Software: The 18 Best Options in 2025

 Payment Processing

 Pricing can be confusing.
-Providers may use
+Providers may use a flat monthly fee, a percentage-based transaction fee, or a flat per-transaction fee.

 Funding time is the amount of time that passes between processing a payment and funds hitting your account.
 This can range from hours to several days.